Webhook alert method

 Your webhook endpoint HTTP POST requests will be sent to.

-).
-Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result. -
+It can only contain lowercase, alphanumeric characters, and dashes (for example,my-alert-method-1).
+Nobl9 auto-populates this field based on the display name you enter, transforming it into the supported format.
+You can edit the result. -

 Up to 1050 characters. -

-In the Custom Header block, you can add customized headers to be sent along with Webhook notifications.
+In the Custom headers block, you can add customized headers to be sent along with Webhook notifications (optional).
 To add a custom header:

 - Click